sherweb/ngx-materialize/README.md

 ## Why ng2-materialize?

-We are aware that alternatives exposing Material Design components already exist.
-But, in our case, we want to rely on a stable css framework that does not depend on a specific js framework.

-We already know the possibilities Materialize offers.
-What is left to do is to wrap components that we want to use in Angular component.
+The main purpose of this library is to simplify the usage of Materialize within the Angular framework which make it more dynamic.
+To illustrate this, we have Playground sections in severak component demo page.

+### Initialization simplified

+One thing that Materialize ask to do for pretty much every components is to initialize it using JQuery.
+In our implementation, the initializations are done automatically.

+### Quirks

+Materialize does not work perfectly "out of the box" when used with Angular, we had to fix a lot of "quirks"...

+For instance, for mz-input we handle the label so it can animate when the value is changed programmatically.

+As another example, using mz-select, the communication between the dropdown created by Materialize and the native select HTML element is handle by our implementation otherwise there is a desynchronization between the value of NgModel/NgControl and the select element.

+And this is just some examples of many more...

+### Injection

+Materialize modals ask to put the modal HTML directly into the DOM while we offer the possibility to inject a component on the fly using MzModalService.

+### MediaService

+We added the MediaService that allow to customize some behavior according to the view port size.

+### Reactive Form support

+Another nice advantage that we added to our implementation is the Form Validation.
+Materialize only provide HTML5 validation while we added support for Reactive Form allowing a more flexible way to do form validation following the same Material Design guidelines.

+### We haven't wrapped everything ...

+Although we didn't wrapped everything yet, all the Materialize library is available to be used when using our package.
+Aslo, some of the CSS classes have not been wrapped into directive as it already does the work pretty well!

-If you want to use a component that is not yet implemented, simply wrap the existing Materialize components that already meets the Material Design specifications.
+Or simply wrap the existing Materialize components that already meets the Material Design specifications.
 No need to be an HTML/CSS expert, only to know the Angular 2+ components.
-Or if you are in a hurry, you can use it directly in HTML rather than in Angular component.

 ## Installation